sanjaytheeng/Feedback/README.md

 ## Support
 You can use the documentation of [React](https://legacy.reactjs.org/docs/getting-started.html).

-## Deploy in Vercel
+## Deploy on Vercel

-The react project can be easily deployed using [Vercel](https://vercel.com/home).
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Please check the [document related to Vercel](https://vercel.com/docs) for further details
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

 If you prefer using the terminal then
 ```bash